AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/052_CompoundStatements/55_Loop/req.rst

-We verify all the aspects of this requirement over
+We verify compliance with this requirement using

 * A variety of loop constructs (for, while, reverse, unconditional),

 * With and without exit statements for all variants, located at various places in the nested sequence (at the beginning, at the end, somewhere in between),

-* Within a variety of source contexts (regular function, procedure or package elaboration bodies, generic instances)
+* Within a variety of source contexts (subprograms, package bodies, generic instances)

-All through a panel of iteration schemes:
+The following table summatizes the testcases:

 .. qmlink:: TCIndexImporter